 Since his induction into the world of hip hop music, Rick Ross has gone on to release nine chart-topping studio albums.
 After his first two albums released under Def Jam Records, Ross went on to establish his own record label called Maybach Music Group, under which he continued to release his latter albums.

 In 2019, Rick Ross is slated to release his 10th studio album, a follow-up to his debut album, tentatively named ‘Port of Miami 2: Born to Kill’.
 In anticipation of his upcoming release, we have compiled a list of Rick Ross’ 10 best songs for you to reckon with his formidable legacy.

-After you’ve checked out our best Rick Ross songs list, go and check out our best noise cancelling headphones for flying, best wireless earbuds for running, and best portable Bluetooth speakers with bass reviews to make sure you get the best Rick Ross experience possible!
+After you’ve checked out our best Rick Ross songs list, go and check out our best noise cancelling headphones, best wireless earbuds for running, best Bluetooth speaker, and best gaming mouse and best gaming headset reviews to make sure you get the best Rick Ross experience possible!

 1. Idols Become Rivals